How Long Can a TikTok Video Be? 2026 Length Limits Explained

 Best TikTok Video Length for Engagement

 Not every video length performs the same.
 Short clips are quick to watch and easy to rewatch, which often leads to more views.
+Longer videos can work too, but only if they hold attention from start to finish.

 Short clips get the most traction.
 They are quick to watch, easy to rewatch, and perfect for trends or jokes that hook people right away.
+Many creators find their best completion rates in the 20 to 35 second range.

 Medium-length videos work for tutorials.
 Around a minute gives you space to explain without losing your audience’s focus.